Estimating Material Requirements

 Coil coated steel is a versatile and durable building material widely used in the self-storage industry.
 This pre-painted sheet metal forms over 90% of structures, including roofs, walls, and doors.
 Commonly coated with silicone modified polyester (SMP), it offers excellent durability, UV resistance, and weathering.
 Its smooth surface can be challenging to repaint but ensures long-term performance.

-Anatomy of a Self-Storage Roll-Up Door: A Primer for Painters
+Self-Storage Roll-Up Doors: A Guide for Painters

 Disclaimer: The information provided in the Self-Storage Learning Center is for general informational purposes only.
 While we strive for accuracy, All From 1 Supply makes no guarantees regarding the completeness or reliability of the information.
 Use of this content is at your own discretion, and we encourage independent verification before making decisions based on the material.